 Your next thought may be to rent your own moving truck in order to move things from one place to another in a single trip, but loading, arranging, driving, and then unloading that truck can be an all-day process.
 By the time you’re done unloading boxes and furniture, you’re likely exhausted, but you still have to drive the moving truck to its designated drop-off point before you’re charged with an extra day of use.
 After that, you still have to find a way to get home since you just handed the keys to your method of transportation back to the rental place.

 What if something is too heavy for you to lift on your own, or you have a condition that prevents you from carrying anything at all?
 Sure, you could bribe friends with pizza to come to help you move, but that’s not always an option.

-Rather than trying to take on the sheer physical hardship of moving by yourself, you decide that it’s worth the money to pay a professional to help you move.
+Rather than trying to take on the sheer physical hardship of moving by yourself, you decide that it’s worth the money to pay a professional moving company to help you with your cross-country move.
 A professional moving company with its own fleet of trucks or vans and strapping, burly movers to take on the task of moving that piece of furniture that you would swear weighs a million pounds.

-By hiring someone else to do a vast majority of the physical work, you can be left to focus on the important things about your move, like figuring out which box you packed your toothbrush in.
+By hiring a moving company in Denver to do a vast majority of the physical work, you can be left to focus on the important things about your move, like figuring out which box you packed your toothbrush in.

 In the end, all those options boil down into two categories; moving brokers and moving companies, and even breaking it down that far doesn’t really help distinguish a difference between the two.